+Random assignment to treatment does not guarantee that conventional treatment effect estimators answer policy-relevant questions.
+We define and estimate three parameters that address different policy questions.
 Let W = 1 indicate that the parents referred to the program participate in the randomization protocol.
 W = 0 indicates otherwise.
 R indicates randomization into the treatment group (R = 1) or to the control group (R = 0).
-D indicates attending the program, i.e., D = Rimplies compliance with the initial randomization protocol.
+D indicates participation in the program, i.e., D = R implies compliance with the initial randomization protocol.

-Individuals are eligible to participate in the program if baseline background variables $B \in \mathcal{B}0$ . $\mathcal{B}0$ is the set of scores on the risk index that determines program eligibility.
-Because all of the eligible people given the option to participate choose to do so (W = 1 and D = R), we can safely interpret the treatment effects generated by the experiment as average treatment effects for the population for which $B \in \mathcal{B}0$ and not just treatment effects for the treated.
+Individuals are eligible to participate in the program if baseline background variables $B \in \mathcal{B}0$. \mathcal{B}0 is the set of scores on the risk index that determines program eligibility.
+Because all of the eligible people given the option to participate choose to do so (W = 1 and D = R), we can safely interpret the treatment effects generated by the experiment as average treatment effects for the population for which $B \in \mathcal{B}0$ and not just treatment effects for the treated.20

-Let $Y_j^1$ be the outcome j for the treated, and $Y_j^0$ be the control counterfactual. $Y_j^0$ depends on the exposure to various alternative preschools while ABC/CARE was active (i.e., it depends on the degree of control substitution).
-The index set for the outcomes is $\mathcal{J}$ , which we can partition by age ( $\mathcal{J}a$ with $\mathcal{J} = \bigcup{a \in \mathcal{A}} \mathcal{J}a$ and $\mathcal{A}$ indexes age) or by outcome category ( $\mathcal{J}\ell$ with $\mathcal{J} = \bigcup{\ell \in \mathcal{L}} \mathcal{J}\ell$ and $\mathcal{L}$ indexes categories).
+Let Y_j^1 be the outcome j for the treated, and Y_j^0 be the control counterfactual.
+Y_j^0 depends on the exposure to various alternative preschools while ABC/CARE was active (i.e., it depends on the degree of control substitution).21 The index set for the outcomes is \mathcal{J} , which we can partition by outcome category (\mathcal{J}l with $\mathcal{J} = \bigcup{\ell \in \mathcal{L}} \mathcal{J}\ell$ and \mathcal{L} indexes categories).

-All treatment-group children had the same exposure to the ABC/CARE treatment and no exposure to alternative center-based care.
-It would be desirable to identify and estimate parameters evaluating ABC/CARE against all possible levels of exposure to alternative preschools, but our samples are too small to credibly do so.
+All treatment-group children had the same exposure to the ABC/CARE treatment and no exposure to alternative center-based care.22 It would be desirable to identify and estimate parameters evaluating ABC/CARE against all possible levels of exposure to alternative preschools, but our samples are too small to credibly do so.
 We simplify the analysis of the counterfactual to ABC/CARE by creating two categories.
-"H" indicates that the control-group child stays at home throughout the entire length of the program.
-"C" indicates that a control-group child is in alternative center childcare for any amount of time.
-We test the sensitivity of our estimates to the choice of different categorizations in our empirical analysis
+"H" indicates that the controlgroup child stays at home throughout the entire length of the program.
+"C" indicates that a control-group child is in alternative center childcare for any amount of time.23 We thus compress a complex reality into two counterfactual outcome states for each outcome j:

-$^{20}$ According to Ramey et al. (1984), there was only one eligible mother who refused to participate in the randomization.
+$^{^{20}}$ According to Ramey et al. (1984), there was only one eligible mother who refused to participate in the randomization.

-$^{21}$ This is an example of control-group subjects of a social experiment finding a treatment substitute.
+$^{^{21}}$ This is an example of control-group subjects of a social experiment finding a treatment substitute.
 See Heckman et al. (2000) for methodological solutions and an example of implementation.